TVR 390SE: 420SE

 At the customer's request, further engine work could be performed taking the V8 to 4.2 L capacity - thus creating the '420SE' in the process, of which only seven were built in 1986 and 1987.
 These cars were development cars for the 4.2-litre V8 used in the later, wilder 420 SEAC.
-The SE, in addition to more restrained bodywork, also featured somewhat milder cams than did the SEAC.
+The SE, in addition to more restrained bodywork, also featured milder cams than did the SEAC.
 However, due to the development status and its being handbuilt, the specs of each 420SE built are likely to differ.